FFTYYY/FFTYYY.github.io/yyy/content/_index.md

 <img src="/images/partywizard.gif" style="display:inline-block;">

-# Yang Yongyi(杨永祎)
+# Yang, Yongyi (杨永祎)

 Yongyi is a senior student at Fudan University, under supervision of [Prof. Qiu Xipeng](https://xpqiu.github.io/).
-Currently he is having an internship at [Amazon Shanghai AI Lab](https://www.amazonaws.cn/en/ailab/ "However, this website is too ugly I don't recommend you visiting it...") and has his fortune to be advised by [Dr. David Wipf](http://www.davidwipf.com/) and [Prof. Huang Zengfeng](https://cse.hkust.edu.hk/~huangzf/).
+Currently he is having an internship at [Amazon Shanghai AI Lab](https://www.amazonaws.cn/en/ailab/ "However, this website is too ugly I don't recommend you visiting it...") and has his fortune to be advised by [Dr. David Wipf](http://www.davidwipf.com/).
+He also work closely with [Prof. Huang Zengfeng](https://zengfenghuang.github.io/).

 His recent research interests include graph representation learning and optimization-induced models.

-He is going to the University of Michigan to persue Ph.D. study, under supervision of Prof. [Wei Hu](http://weihu.me/).
+He is going to the University of Michigan to persue Ph.D. study, under the supervision of [Prof. Wei Hu](http://weihu.me/).

 ## Contact & Other info
 + E-mail: yongyi at umich dot edu